Volume II, Issue 2 | October 6, 2016 |

 organizational reps may sign the argument against, and the same, or a different set of people, may sign the rebuttal to the

-2. Be prepared for the media to call, because they will call.
+argument in favor. - Be prepared for the media to call, because they will call.
 They love sound-bites, so memorize your most

 relevant Libertarian points — and keep them short, easy to remember, and to the point.
 While you should explain the